petrovmarko/MarkGrad/README.md

 ## Installation

 Just clone the repository and you are good to go.
-No dependencies apart from random and cmath.
+No dependencies apart from random and math.
 You can install them with
 ```
-pip3 install cmath
+pip3 install math
 ```
 ```
 pip3 install random